 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-15 year old Sophie Sharp, Clyde Hill resident, 9th grade student at The Overlake School, Redmond and alumn of St. Thomas School, Medina is once again organizing the RGI 5K Fun Run.
-After a hugely successful community event last year where she raised over $20,000, Sophie is organizing the run through Medina to benefit Rwanda Girls Initiative (RGI).
+Sophie Sharp, Clyde Hill resident, 10th grade student at The Overlake School, Redmond and alumn of St. Thomas School, Medina is once again organizing the RGI 5K Fun Run.
+After a hugely successful community event for the past two years where she raised over $55,000, Sophie is organizing the run through Medina to benefit Rwanda Girls Initiative (RGI).

 RGI’s mission is to educate and empower girls in Rwanda to reach their highest potential.
 Founders Suzanne “Soozi” Sinegal McGill and Shalisan “Shal” Foster recognized that education is one of the most critical areas of empowerment for women.
 In collaboration with the Rwandan government and Gashora community, they established Gashora Girls Academy of Science and Technology (GGAST) as an upper-secondary boarding school would not only change the future of Rwanda, it would become a model for girls’ education for Sub-Saharan Africa.
 “We strive to cultivate inspired leaders with a love of learning and a sense of economic empowerment to strengthen their communities and foster Rwanda’s growth.
 The Gashora Girls Academy of Science and Technology (GGAST) is an innovative and socio-economically diverse model upper-secondary school designed to provide a “whole girl” education.
 GGAST provides a rigorous college prep academic program, combined with leadership training and extra-curricular activities that fill our girls with confidence that they can pursue their dreams of university education and fulfilling and impactful vocations.”
 Educate a girl.
 Inspire a community.
 Transform a country.